openapi-processor/openapi-processor-spring/docs/gradle-obsolete.md

 ---
 layout: default
-title: Using Gradle
+title: Using Gradle (obsolete)
-nav_order: 9
+nav_order: 10
 ---

-# Using Gradle
+# Using Gradle (obsolete)
 {: .no_toc }

-Note: this page is for the gradle plugin since version '1.0.0.M3'.
-The new plugin provides proper up-to-date checking (it does not re-run the generatr when the api yaml is unchanged) and uses a simpler configuration.
+Note: this page is out-of-date describing the previous version of the gradle plugin.
+See the latest documentation [here][docs-gradle].
 {: .note .info .mb-6}

 The [openapi-generatr-gradle][generatr-gradle] is currently the only way to run a **openapi-generatr.**